 The National Park Authority sees the restoration of ancient woodlands planted with conifers (Plantations on Ancient Woodland Sites – PAWS) as a key conservation priority.
 Planted conifers can restrict and alter the biodiversity of ancient woodland sites which could otherwise be a valuable biodiversity habitat.
 The Authority works with woodland owners and managers to achieve improvements in management, or restoration where possible.

-For woodland management, new native woodland planting, and PAWS restoration, the Authority is able to provide advice and help for land managers and owners to obtain Forestry Commission grant.
+For woodland management, new native woodland planting, and PAWS restoration, the Authority is able to provide advice and help for land managers and owners to obtain Countryside Stewardship grant.
 Grants are also available directly from the Authority in some circumstances.

 Mark Antcliff, Woodland Officer